natalieagus/50002/docs/Software/p_asyncio.md

 UUO(YieldH) | SVC(7): Yield()
 ```

-### Example SVC
+### Example SVC Application
 One common example where `SVC` is made is when a process checks for keyboard input.
 Processes running in user mode do not have direct access to any of the hardware, so they cannot simply check the keyboard for new keystrokes.
 Moreover, the keyboard is **shared** for usage by many processes running in the system, for example: text editors, web browsers, video game, etc.

-For example, the execution of `getchar()` in C in the previous notes triggers a supervisor call.
+For example, the execution of `getchar()` in C triggers a supervisor call.
 This means that the process needs to switch to the Kernel mode, and the Kernel helped to check if there's such input from the keyboard.

-The function `getchar()` is translated into `SVC(j)` (among other things):
-> The value of `j` is OS dependent.
+The function `getchar()` is translated into `SVC(j)` (among other things).
+The value of `j` is OS dependent.

 `SVC(j)` **traps** the calling user process, switching it to the Kernel mode and execute Kernel `ILLOP` handler.
 It eventually examines the value of `j` and branch to the appropriate service **routine** that is able fetch the input for the keyboard: `GetKeyH`.
 Instructions in `GetKeyH` fetches the requested  (assuming there's an input), and  leave it in `Reg[R0]`

 `GetKeyH` returns to the  remaining of the `ILLOP` handler.
 It **restores** the state of the calling process and resume it.
-Finally, the calling process can now get the requested keyboard character from `Reg[R0]`
+Finally, the calling process can now get the requested keyboard character from `Reg[R0]`.

+{:.note-title}
+> What if requested char is not available?
+>
+> When a process uses `getchar()`, the character it requests may not be immediately available if the user hasn't yet pressed a key.
+In such cases, the kernel may block the calling process—putting it on hold—and switch to running another process until the required keystroke occurs.
+You may read this [appendix](process-scheduling) section to find out more.

 ## Asynchronous Input Handling
-Since I/O devices are asynchronous, an efficient way has to be devised to pass **new inputs**  to the CPU to be stored in the physical memory.

 {: .new-title}
 > Asynchronous input
 >
-> We **cannot guarantee** that there's any process that asks for an input at the **exact moment** *that new input* is detected by  the I/O devices.
+> We **cannot guarantee** that there's any process that asks for an input at the <span class="orange-bold">exact moment</span> *that new input* is detected by  the I/O devices.
 Therefore, the Kernel has to temporarily **store** these new inputs in the Kernel Space until there's some process that asks for it (and then it can be *cleared* from the Kernel Space).

 ### Interrupt-Driven System
 Most modern system is **interrupt-driven**, with the following characteristics.

-Any I/O device can *request* for an I/O interrupt;  in the presence of new input or update, etc. This will interrupt the execution of the current process in the CPU, causing the PC to switch to `XAddr` (*interrupt handler*).
+Any I/O device can *request* for an I/O interrupt;  in the presence of new input or update, etc. This will <span class="orange-bold">interrupt</span> the execution of the current process in the CPU, causing the PC to switch to `XAddr` (*interrupt handler*).

 The interrupt handler does the following:
   1. **Saves** the states of the interrupted process,